 If the miseries of this life are divine punishments for sin, then why do believers and unbelievers alike experience them?
 The miseries of this life are a precursor of hell to those who are outside of Christ.
 For those who are in Christ, the wrath of God is removed from them, and the miseries of this life and death itself become means of sanctification and entering glory.
 Believers and unbelievers may commonly suffer the miseries of this life, but they experience them differently because they differ in their relation to Christ.

 We should also remember that while the misery of the fall touches every area of life, things are not as miserable as they could be.
 In wrath, God remembers mercy.
 Believers and unbelievers enjoy sunsets, eat good food, play with their children, have rain to water the earth, have friends, own houses, and enjoy many other divine blessings that mitigate the curse of sin.
 Instead of asking why everything does not go right in this world, we should be asking why more things don’t go wrong.
 God is forbearing and long-suffering with sinners.
 Yet let us not despise His patience in allowing us to suffer in this life without immediately casting us into hell, for suffering can encourage us to turn from sin unto Christ.
 “God’s kindness is meant to lead you to repentance” (Rom.
 2:4).
 Do we hear the warnings of our misery and receive the welcome of God’s mercy?

-Editor’s Note: This post is part of a series.
+Editor’s Note: This post is part of a series, and was originally published on March 20, 2020.
 Next post.